Aishwarya-TheAnalyst/Covid-19-Data-Analysis-using-SQL/README.md

 <img  align="right" src="https://d.newsweek.com/en/full/2312119/covid-evolution.png?w=1600&h=900&q=88&f=f5fb873dbdfd386fd9a26c6e23a73efd"  width=400 align="Center">

 ### Dataset
-The source for the data is: https://ourworldindata.org/covid-deaths
+The source for the data is: https://ourworldindata.org/covid-deaths starting from 3rd January, 2020 to 9th May, 2023.

 The dataset includes data on number of new cases,daily number of vaccinations, deaths across different regions etc.